jessdejong/jessdejong.github.io/_posts/2021-1-24-CS371p-Spring-2021-Jesse-DeJong.md

 # Where did you grow up?

 I grew up in a relatively large (~100,000 people) suburb of Dallas, named Richardson.
-Richardson's claim to fame is the University of Texas at Dallas, which is a couple minutes from my house.
+Richardson's claim to fame would probably be the University of Texas at Dallas, which is a couple minutes from my house.
 That's where my dad teaches, and why my family lives in Richardson.

 # Why are you majoring in CS?

-I went to Richardson High School, which happened to have a really strong computer science program, and a very passionate cs teacher.
+I went to Richardson High School, which happened to have a really strong computer science program, and a very passionate CS teacher.
 Each year, I had the opportunity to take a different computer science course, and learn something new in the field.
 Outside of my classes, I competed in competitive programming competitions, hackathons, and capture-the-flags (a security competition).
 I also met some of my best friends along the way!
-CS has always interested me, while also providing a fun and active community, which is why I'm a CS major.
+CS has always interested me, while also providing a fun and active community, which is why I chose to major in CS in college.
 Side note: I'm also majoring in math.

 # How much C++ do you already know?